rigetti/pyquil/docs/source/qpu.rst

 8Q-AGAVE UPDATE
 ---------------
-After a full thermal cycle, we have temporarily disabled qubits 4 and 5, and qubit pairs 3_4, 4_5, 5_6 due to performance degradation.
+After a full thermal cycle, we have temporarily disabled qubit pairs 3_4, 4_5, 5_6, and 6_7 due to performance degradation.

 Agave QPU Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~